Loading...

 On 21st March 2022, Network Rail announced that it plans to build a £3.5m accessible footbridge at Royston station, with construction set to start in spring 2022 and complete by early 2023.
 The new footbridge will bring back a direct pathway between the two platforms, and two new lifts will provide a vital step-free route, instead of mobility-limited people having to use Old North Road.
 The original bridge was closed in 2020 after Network Rail found serious problems with the structure.
 See article.

 The Eastern Powerhouse, a new business-led body to boost the economy of the East of England, was launched on Tuesday 15th March 2022 at Parliament.
-Chaired by James Palmer, the former Cambridgeshire and Peterborourgh Combined Authority mayor, who ensured that Sohma station was reopened, it will speak out for the region, aiming to maximise its untapped economic potential.
+Chaired by James Palmer, the former Cambridgeshire and Peterborourgh Combined Authority mayor, who ensured that Soham station was reopened, it will speak out for the region, aiming to maximise its untapped economic potential.
 See article.

 The first of a number of upgraded 'Direction of Travel' signs funded by the Bittern Line Commity Rail Partnership have been installed at Worstead station.
 Lingwood will be installed soon.
 These signs help people catch the correct service from single-platform stations.